✦ Relationship Guidance

 • shame, guilt, or self-blame related to past experiences

-• sexual trauma affecting marriage intimacy or long-term partnership
+• trauma affecting marriage intimacy or long-term partnership

 • the need for a safer, slower, more respectful path toward healing

-It can also support those looking for sexual trauma counselling, sexual trauma recovery therapy, healing from sexual trauma counselling, trauma affecting intimacy counselling, or Sexual Trauma Support & Recovery near me in a setting that feels discreet and emotionally respectful.
+It can also help those looking for sexual trauma counselling, recovery-focused intimacy counselling, healing from sexual trauma counselling, trauma affecting intimacy counselling, or private trauma-aware relationship help near me in a setting that feels discreet and emotionally respectful.

 What the Work Can Help With